How big is the boat?

 Do the cruises go to Bigwin Island?

 During July and August, Bigwin Island is a private members only club so we are unable to offer public cruises that stop at the Island.
-However, in July & August at 2:30pm on Wednesday we offer a 2.5 hour cruise that departs from Dorset, sails around Bigwin Island, then returns back to Dorset.
-(On demand, minimum of 12 passengers).
+However, we often do special events such as our Cruise and Dine at Bigwin Island throughout the spring and fall months.

 Why are there fees to sail on the SS Bigwin?